rmurphey/mulberry/README.md

     rake evergreen:run  # run the javascript tests rake jshint         # run jshint on the js code and js tests

-You can repeatedly run a single Jasmine test, do `rake evergreen:serve`.
-You can click into a spec and repeatedly run it without having to rerun the entire suite.
+You can repeatedly run a single Jasmine test; run `rake evergreen:serve` to start up the Evergreen server and open a browser window with the tests.
+You can click on a spec and run it repeatedly by reloading the page.

 ## Installing chromedriver